-While iOS 13 might be making waves for some of its more prominent features — most notably system-wide dark mode — the real story here may lie with its smaller, unannounced updates.
+While iOS 13 might have made waves for some of its more prominent features — most notably system-wide Dark Mode — some of the more interesting tools lie with its smaller, unannounced updates.
 One of those updates is a new Reminders setting to tag contacts in a to-do task so that iOS pings you when texting that person in Messages.

 If you need to ask a family member, friend, or coworker a question later, maybe in a day or week or month, tag them in a quick reminder so that you don't forget about the task the next time you're chatting with them.
 Grocery lists, work projects, school collaborations, and birthday reminders, to name just a few, are all excellent examples of when this feature comes in handy.

-If you already have a reminder you want to tag someone on in, select it.
+If you already have a reminder you want to tag someone in, select it.
 If not, select the Today, Scheduled, Flagged, or All list, or pick one of your custom lists under My Lists, then hit the "+" icon to create one.
-Fill out the reminder as you usually would, then tap "Done" or anywhere outside of the keyboard or new reminder field to save it.
+Fill out the reminder as you usually would, then tap "Done" or anywhere outside of the keyboard or new reminder field to save.

 Tap on your selected or new reminder to bring up the information button, then tap that (i) to bring up the Details settings, where you can add notes and configure a handful of parameters.
 Select the toggle for "Remind me when messaging" so it's on, tap the new "Choose Person" option, then pick a contact from the list that pops up, either by browsing or searching.

 After doing so, you'll return to the reminder's settings with your contact tagged under the toggle.
 If you want to choose another person, tap "Edit," then tap another contact from the list.
 When satisfied with your selection, tap "Done."
 You'll see your chosen contact tagged on the reminder in any list view of the app itself, a helpful way to quickly identify which reminders have messaging tags.